In debt – a way to pay privacy statement

 Who do we share the information with?

-To be accepted onto the scheme, your application will be considered by a panel of officers made up of a representative from the council’s Business Revenue Team, a Housing Strategy Officer, and a representative from Cheltenham Borough Homes’ Revenue’s Team.
+To be accepted onto the scheme, your application will be considered by a panel of officers made up of a representative from the council’s Business Revenue Team, a Housing Strategy and Enabling Officer, and a representative from Cheltenham Borough Homes’ Revenue’s Team.

 Is any information transferred to or stored on servers based outside the European Economic Area?